kitechooser/Capstone_submission/Capstone_v2/README.md

 This code is known working with Python 3.10.
 This was used so the Apple GPU could be utilised.

-There is a notebook in ./src that shows aspects of this code running with output There is example output in ./best_models and ./best_models_meso_128x128_run
+There is a notebook in ./src 'training-notebook.ipynb' that shows aspects of this code running with output There is example output in ./best_models and ./best_models_meso_128x128_run

 The data files needed are in the image_data folder.
 If you prefer to download them they can be found at: https://www.kaggle.com/code/alnomanabdullah/mesonet-with-real-and-fake-images-dataset-1/input